friflo/Friflo.Json.Fliox/Json/Fliox.Hub/Host/README.md

 The HTTP Web API is designed to be used by arbitrary HTTP clients.

 A generic Web client utilizing all HTTP features is the [**Hub Explorer**](../../../Json/Fliox.Hub.Explorer/README.md).
-The Explorer is a set of static web files - an SPA - which can be hosted by an `HTTPHostHub`.
+The Explorer is a set of static web files - an SPA - which can be hosted by an `HttpHost`.

 HTTP features in detail: